 - structured signal models and perceptually pertinent signal descriptors (fundamental frequency, spectral envelope, ...)

 - signal decomposition

 - ISiS: singing synthesis software written in python.

 - as_pysrc: python packages for signal processing

-- SuperVP: an extended phase vocoder software allowing high quality transformations of music and speech signals, implementing new techniques for spectral envelope estimation and transformation.
-SuperVP is a cross platform library that is used in from of a command line application (SuperVP) that is used in AudioSculpt and OpenMusic as well as in form of a real time signal transformation modules which is used in Max/MSP and SuperVP-TRaX.
+- SuperVP: an extended phase vocoder software allowing high-quality transformations of music and speech signals, and implementing new techniques for spectral envelope estimation and transformation.
+SuperVP is a cross-platform library that is available in form of a command-line application (SuperVP), which is used in AudioSculpt and OpenMusic as well as in form of a real-time signal transformation module, which is used in Max/MSP and SuperVP-TRaX.

 - Pm2 library and application for analysis/synthesis using advanced sinusoidal signal models

 - MatMTL: a matlab compatible c++ template library

 - LibFFT: a support library for cross-platform vectorized FFT calculation

 Email : Axel.Roebel (at) ircam.fr